diegovallarta/generator-booang/README.md

 ### App
-Sets up a new MEAN (MongoDB, Expressjs, AngularJS and Node.js) app with Twitter Bootstrap, generating all the boilerplate you need to get started.
-The app generator also optionally installs Jquery.
+Sets up a new MEAN (MongoDB, Expressjs, AngularJS and Node.js), generating all the boilerplate you need to get started.
+The app generator also optionally installs Twitter Bootstrap and JQuery.

 ## Bower Components